alcibiades13/Personal-development/accomplishments/weekly.md

 - [x] Continue testing the framework by including in all of this week's projects
 - [x] Continue teaching friends how to develop web apps.
 Check in with them every day!
 - [x] Listen to Egghead's introduction to React
-- [x] Listen to Pluralsight introductio nto React
+- [x] Listen to Pluralsight introduction to React
 - [x] Write about my dev goals for 2016 (did not finish)
 - [x] Started the quiz game app with friends
 - [x] Developed the functionality for the beginner level of the game